|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fortress Against the Sun (2001) pages 269-270

-Flight Journal Magazine, by Franklin and Kathy Viola who photographed wreck (Dec.
-2000)
+Flight Journal Magazine by Franklin and Kathy Viola photographed wreckage, December 2000

-Thanks to David Tanner for additional photos, news articles and crew photographs.
+Thanks to William Bartsch and David Tanner for additional photos, news articles and crew photographs.

 Are you a relative or associated with any person mentioned?